JohanPlAr/chatPost/README.md

 - ### Languages:
     + [Python](https://www.python.org/downloads/release/python-385/): the primary language used to develop the server-side of the website.
     + [JS](https://www.javascript.com/): the primary language used to develop interactive components of the website.
     + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): the markup language used to create the website.
+    + [Bootstrap](https://getbootstrap.com/): bootstrap was used to manage responsivenes and facilitate ux standardization
     + [CSS](https://developer.mozilla.org/en-US/docs/Web/css): the styling language used to style the website.
 - ### Frameworks and libraries:
     + [Django](https://www.djangoproject.com/): python framework used to create all the backend logic of the website.